All your questions answered.

-Our approach to requirements gathering is simple and effective.
-Our consultants work with you to fully understand your organisation and various stakeholder needs through face-to-face meetings, stakeholder interviews and workshops.
+Our approach to understanding your requirements is simple and effective.
+Our consultants work with you to comprehensively understand your organisation and various stakeholder needs through face-to-face meetings, stakeholder interviews and workshops.
 This deep understanding of your requirements ensures that we are able to deliver the project you need that adds value to your business.
-We take this information and we create a very detailed and comprehensive wireframe that outlines every single feature of the platform you require.
+We take this information and we create a very detailed and comprehensive wireframe that outlines every single feature of the platform that you require.
 This is signed off by you prior to any development work to ensure we are both on the same page.

 03. WHAT IF YOU DON’T UNDERSTAND MY INDUSTRY?

 Chances are very good we will not understand your industry.
 Especially if you are an accountant or engineer.
 We are not accountants or engineers, therefore your input and assistance to help us understand your needs at the deepest level is required in order for us to build a successful solution for you.
 We conduct multiple meetings to better understand your trade, we ask that you will be available to provide such assistance.